andykee/lentil/docs/dev/tech_notes/diffraction/dft_sampling.rst

     :align: center

 In cases where the system :math:`Q` is less than 2, the propagation fidelity should be increased by oversampling to avoid ailiasing.
-For a given imaging system, :math:`du`, :math:`\lambda`, and :math:`z` are likely to be fixed.
-Therefore, :math:`Q` can only be increased in a discrete propagation by either more finely sampling the input plane (decreasing :math:`dx`) or by oversampling the output plane (temporarily decreasing :math:`du`) before rebinning the results to the native output sampling.
+For a given imaging system, the system's :math:`F/\#`, focal plane sampling :math:`du`, and propagation wavelength(s) :math:`\lambda` will be fixed values.
+As a result, :math:`Q` can only be increased in a discrete propagation by introducing an ``oversample`` factor that effectively decreases the output plane sampling :math:`du`.
+In order to view the results of a propagation at native system sampling, the oversampled output plane must be resampled or rebinned.

-We more finely sample the output plane by introducing an ``oversample`` factor.
-This decreases ``alpha``

 .. math::